Last Updated on September 10, 2024 by John Coleman

 Identify and repair any sources of water leakage or damage.

-Ensure proper ventilation in the crawlspace by installing fans or vents, if necessary.
+Ensure proper ventilation in the crawlspace by installing crawlspace fans or crawlspace vents.

 Install a vapor barrier to prevent moisture from rising through the subfloor.